abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/theory.rst

 ..  only:: draft

-    If you are allergic to theory, you can completely skip this section.
     We give you in a nutshell the important ideas and the vocabulary we use throughout this manual.
+If you are allergic to theory, read this introduction and the next subsection
-Of course - we took the time to write it, right? - we are convinced that you would benefit from reading it.
+    but skip the rest of this section.
+We are convinced - we took the time to write it, right? - that you would benefit from reading this section in its entirety but it is up to you.
+    Complexity theory is quite new (it really started in the '70s) and is not easy (and after reading this section, you'll have more questions than answers).
+    If you are interested in this fascinating subject, we recommend that you read the classical book *Computers and Intractability: A Guide to the Theory of NP-Completeness* from M. R. Garey and D. S. Johnson (see [Garey1979]_ [#garey_outdated]_).

+    ..
+[Garey1979] Garey, M. R. and Johnson D. S. *Computers and Intractability: A Guide to the Theory of NP-Completeness*, 1979, W. H. Freeman & Co, New York, NY, USA, pp 338.

-    Here are the main ideas:
+    Here are the main ideas of complexity theory [#time_complexity]_:

-      - problems are divided in two categories: **easy** (:math:`\in \textrm{P}`) and **hard** (:math:`\in \textrm{NP}`) problems.
-        The last ones are also called *intractable* and in general we only can find good solutions not optimal ones for those problems.
+      - problems are divided in two categories: **easy** (:math:`\text{P}` problems) and **hard** (:math:`\text{NP-Hard}` or :math:`\text{NP-Complete}` problems) problems.
+Hard problems are also called *intractable* [#intractable]_ and in general we only can find approximate solutions not exact ones for those problems [#good_vs_proven]_.
-        Actually, this question is still open (:math:`P \stackrel{?}{=} NP`) and there is a one million dollars prize to decide this question;
+        Actually, this question is still open and there is a $1,000,000 prize to decide this question (See the box XXX);

-      - good solutions are called *approximations* and since the '90ties a lot of effort has been spent in a complexity theory of approximations.
+      - good solutions are called *approximations* and since the '90s a lot of effort has been spent in a complexity theory of approximations.
 There is a whole zoo of complexity classes.
 Some problems car be approximated but without any guarantee on the quality of the solution, others can be approximated with as much precision as you desire but you have to pay the price for this precision: the more precision you want the more time your algorithm will need to provide it.
-        For some problems it is even hard to find approximations or it is even not possible to find an approximation with any certainty about its quality!
+        For some problems it is even hard to find approximations or it is even not possible to find an approximation with any certainty
+        about its quality!

+    ..  [#time_complexity] We talk here about *Time*-complexity theory, i.e. we are concerned with the time we need to solve problems.
+There exist other complexity theories, for instance the *Space*-complexity theory where we are concerned with the memory space needed to solve problems.

+    ..  [#garey_outdated] The book is a little bit outdated but it clearly explains the NP-Completeness theory and provides a long list of NP-Complete problems.

+    ..  [#intractable] *Intractable problems* are problems which in practice take too long to solve exactly, so there is a gap between the theoretical definition (:math:`\textrm{NP-Hard}` problems) and the practical definition (*Intractable* problems).

+    ..  [#good_vs_proven] Technically, you could find an exact solution but you would not be able to prove that it is indeed an exact solution in general.

 ..  _constraint_satisfaction_problem:

 Constraint Satisfaction Problems (CSP) and Constraint Optimization Problems (COP)